Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Gathering algorithm for

 We are now ready to prove the main result of this section. \begin{theorem} If $\vartheta=\pi$, there is a Gathering algorithm under the condition that the swarm initially forms a rotationally asymmetric configuration with no multiplicity points. \end{theorem} \begin{proof} We will prove that the distributed algorithm in \cref{l:algorithm} solves the Gathering problem under the condition that the swarm initially forms a rotationally asymmetric configuration with no multiplicity points.
-By the first statement of \cref{l:algomove}, whenever the swarm forms a rotationally asymmetric configuration with no multiplicity points, any robot that is activated and moves executes either rule~3 (in which case we conclude by \cref{l:algorule3}), or rule~4.a (in which case we conclude by \cref{l:algorule4a}), or rule~4.b, or rule~4.c.
+By the first statement of \cref{l:algomove}, whenever the swarm forms a rotationally asymmetric configuration with no multiplicity points, any robot that is activated and moves executes either rule~3 (in which case we conclude the proof by \cref{l:algorule3}), or rule~4.a (in which case we conclude the proof by \cref{l:algorule4a}), or rule~4.b, or rule~4.c.
 In the latter two cases, by \cref{l:algonoanti}, the resulting configuration is still rotationally asymmetric and with no multiplicity points.
 By inductively repeating this argument, we may assume, without loss of generality, that the swarm forms a rotationally asymmetric configuration with no multiplicity points at all times, and all robots that are activated and move execute rule~4.b or rule~4.c.

-By \cref{l:algotwo}, at a generic time $t$, at least one robot $r$ and at most one robot $r'\neq r$ are allowed to move.
-The semi-synchronous scheduler will activate each of them infinitely often, so let $t'\geq t$ be the first time this happens.
+By \cref{l:algotwo}, at a generic time $t$, at least one robot $r$ and at most one other robot $r'\neq r$ are allowed to move.
+The semi-synchronous scheduler will activate each of them infinitely often, so let $t'\geq t$ be the first time at least one of them is activated.
 Assume that one robot, say $r'$, is not activated at time $t'$, and therefore $r$ is.
-Then, $r$ does not have an antipodal robot at time $t'+1$, due to the second statement of \cref{l:algocollision}.
-Similarly, if both $r$ and $r'$ are activated at time $t'$, none of them has an antipodal robot at time $t'+1$, by the second and third statements of \cref{l:algocollision}.
+Then, $r$ does not have an antipodal robot at time $t'+1$, due to the first statement of \cref{l:algocollision}.
+Similarly, if both $r$ and $r'$ are activated at time $t'$, none of them has an antipodal robot at time $t'+1$, by the first and third statements of \cref{l:algocollision}.